dennisvo/AC-Hisense/README.md

 This custom component provides full climate control for air conditioners manufactured by Hisense and its OEM brands (Ballu, etc.) that use the RS-485 protocol.
 It has been tested on:

-**Hisense CITY DC Inverter AS-13UW4RYRCM04G/04W**
+❄️ **Hisense CITY DC Inverter AS-13UW4RYRCM04G/04W**

-**Hisense SILVER CRYSTAL SUPER DC Inverter AS-13UW4RVETG01**
+❄️ **Hisense SILVER CRYSTAL SUPER DC Inverter AS-13UW4RVETG01**

-**Newtek NT-77HSDC12**
+❄️ **Newtek NT-77HSDC12**

-**Ballu iGreen Pro DC BSAGI-07HN8, BSAGI-12HN8**
+❄️ **Ballu iGreen Pro DC BSAGI-07HN8, BSAGI-12HN8**

 and should work with many other models.

-The component exposes a standard Home Assistant Climate entity, along with a set of optional sensors and switches to access all advanced features of the AC (turbo, eco, quiet, sleep, swing, LED, iFeel etc.).
+The component exposes a standard Home Assistant Climate entity, along with a set of optional sensors and switches to access all advanced features of the AC (turbo, eco, quiet, sleep, swing, LED, iFeel (temperature from any sensor from the home assistant) etc.).

 ## Hardware requirements